SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 police department in the US with their paramilitary culture taking this seriously.

 What I would _like_ to see is these 2 jokers fired and banned from police or military work for life.
+Oh, and banned from firearms ownership or use.
 I will, of course, not get what I want here.

 ## Cops understandably feel threatened, but are confused about the _actual_ threat